David Kipiani: International career

 Kipiani was capped 19 times for the Soviet Union, between April 1974 and May 1981, scoring seven goals.
 He made his international debut under manager Konstantin Beskov, in a friendly international match on 17 April 1974 in Zenica, when he was a second-half substitute for Vladimir Fedotov.
-Kipiani has scored his first international goal just after five minutes into his debut for Soviet Team, which became the only goal of the match and Soviet Union beat Yugoslavia 1–0.
+Kipiani has scored his first international goal just after five minutes into his debut for the Soviet team, which became the only goal of the match and Soviet Union beat Yugoslavia 1–0.
 He played his last national team game on 30 May 1981 in a 1982 FIFA World Cup qualifier against Wales.

 Kipiani was not given a chance to play in the World Cup finals.
-Many think his peak was in 1982, but missed the Spain World Cup and quit playing altogether due to a severe leg injury sustained against FC Kuban Krasnodar on 26 April (Round 4).
+Many think his peak was in 1982, but missed the Spain World Cup and quit playing altogether due to a severe leg injury sustained against Kuban Krasnodar on 26 April (Round 4).

 Managerial career

-After retirement, he coached FC Dinamo Tbilisi, FC Torpedo Kutaisi, Shinnik Yaroslavl (Russia), Racing Mechelen (Belgium), Olympiakos Nicosia (Cyprus) and Georgian National Team.
+After retirement, Kipiani coached FC Dinamo Tbilisi, Torpedo Kutaisi, Shinnik Yaroslavl (Russia), Racing Mechelen (Belgium), Olympiakos Nicosia (Cyprus) and the Georgia national team.